Venerons/civis/docs/manual.md

 * **Exp:** Experience points of the unit.
 A unit can gain Exp by surviving in a fight.
 When a unit reach 5 Exp, it becomes Veteran, and gain +50% Atk/Def.
 When a unit reach 10 Exp, it becomes Elite, and gain +100% Atk/Def.
 * **Atk:** Attack power of the unit, used to deal damage in a fight.
 * **Def:** Defence power of the unit, used to prevent damage in a fight.
-* **Mov:** Maximum movement that the unit can do in a turn.
-The movement still have to be a unique movement.
+* **Mov:** Movement points of the unit, used to move around the map.

 A unit can do various actions, depending to the unit type.
 Actions can be:

 * **Move:** Move the unit to another tile.
-A unit can move only one time in a turn.
+To move, a unit requires Mov points and consumes a Mov point every tiles moved.
+Some tiles consumes more Mov than others, see the section _The Map_ for futher informations.
 * **Fortify:** Fortify the unit, that gain a +25% Atk/Def until it's fortified.
 Moving the unit de-fortify the unit.
 * **Kill:** Kill the unit to gain a small amount of gold.
 The unit will be removed.
 * **No Orders:** Issue no orders to the unit, that will be left as it is.